& Experienced Criminal Defense

 You can be charged and/or found guilty of CSC 3rd degree solely based on the accuser’s word alone.

-This is why it is crucial to hire Nicole Blank Becker to fight for you.
-Due to Nicole’s long history of being involved with just sexual crimes, day and night, she can come up with defenses to third degree criminal sexual conduct in her sleep.
+This is why it is crucial to hire our law firm to fight for you.
+Due to our long history of being involved with just sexual crimes, day and night, we can come up with defenses to third-degree criminal sexual conduct in our sleep.

 The “Romeo and Juliet” laws were put in place to prevent individuals who engage in consensual sexual activity, when both participants are significantly close in age to each other and one or both partners are below the age of consent, to be exempt from having to register on the Michigan Sex Offender Registry.